Skip to main content

 The State of New Jersey can dissolve your business for failing to file an annual report.

-The BOI Report should be filed online using the BOI E-Filing System.
+The BOI Report can be filed online using the BOI E-Filing System.
 Filing the report is free.
-If any information listed on the BOI Report changes, you must file an updated report within 30 days.
+If any information listed on the BOI Report changes, you should file an updated report within 30 days.
 Filing an update is also free.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.